-Kevin Eastman and Kevin Laird’s creations have gone through a few iterations on the big screen; from the phenomenally successful 1990’s effort, which was the biggest grossing independent movie of all time upon release, through the subsequent sequels, which were only really notable for Vanilla Ice’s appearance in Teenage Mutant Ninja Turtles II: Secret of the Ooze.
+Kevin Eastman and Peter Laird’s creations have gone through a few iterations on the big screen; from the phenomenally successful 1990’s effort, which was the biggest grossing independent movie of all time upon release, through the subsequent sequels, which were only really notable for Vanilla Ice’s appearance in Teenage Mutant Ninja Turtles II: Secret of the Ooze.

 The move comes as a reaction to 2016’s abysmal Teenage Mutant Ninja Turtles: Out of the Shadows, which bombed with both critics and audiences alike, topping out with an underwhelming $245 million worldwide gross.